qatta93/btc-swap/README.md

 ## 🚀 Features

-- ⚡ Real-time cryptocurrency exchange rates
+- ⚡ Real-time cryptocurrency exchange rates with smart caching
 - 💱 Clean and intuitive crypto swap interface
 - 🎨 Beautiful UI styled with Tailwind CSS
 - 🔧 Built with Next.js and TypeScript
 - 🌐 Deployed on Vercel
+- 🔄 Optimized API calls with caching and periodic updates

 ## 🔗 Live Demo